codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-07-fn4.md

 ### Clearing Watched Keys on `EXEC`

 `WATCH` is meant to protect a single transaction.
 Once `EXEC` runs (whether the transaction succeeds or aborts), the connection's watch state should be cleared.
-Without this cleanup, stale watch state would leak into future transactions on the same connection, causing them to fail for reasons that have nothing to do with them.
+Without this cleanup, stale watch state could leak into future transactions on the same connection, causing them to fail for reasons unrelated to them.

 ```bash
 $ redis-cli